Diabetes and Cardiovascular Disease: What’s the Link?

 Management of Diabetes

-- A—Blood glucose is measured with the hemoglobin A1C test.
+by measuring a the effect on hemoglobin.
 The recommended goal for this test is a reading of less than 7%.

 should be less than 100 mg/dL.
 Other cholesterol goals include: